Why use Tableau – and how to refresh Tableau dashboards like a pro

 How to refresh your Tableau dashboards automatically like a pro

 1. Go to Tableau Dashboard Refresher and click the Try for free button.
-You will be redirected to Apify Console, which is your workspace to run tasks for your scrapers.
+You will be redirected to Apify Console, which is your workspace to run tasks for your web scraping tools.
 If you already have an Apify account and are logged in, go to Step 3.

 2. If you’re not signed in, you’ll find yourself on the sign-up page (if you are already signed in, skip to Step 3.)
 Sign up using your email account, Google, or GitHub.